ECB unveils surprise package to shore up euro zone

 QE OR NOT QE

-For investors and markets, the only gambit that will make a big difference is a large-scale U.S.-style asset purchase, or QE, programme that buys government debt with new money.
+For investors and markets, the only gambit that will make a big difference is a large-scale U.S.-style asset purchase, or QE, program that buys government debt with new money.

 Marcel Fratzscher, president of Germany's DIW economic institute, said the unexpected measures showed the ECB had taken a more pessimistic view about growth and price developments than previously.